Point of Sale Software

 Step 3: Draw Your Layout

-3. Do not kid yourself if it's all correct; there is something you have done wrong.
+• Do not kid yourself that it's all correct; assume there is something you have done wrong.

 Step 4: Draw Your Final Draft

-2. Get the larger measurement (generally the shop length first)
+• Get the larger measurement, generally the shop length first.

-3. Use this measurement to make a scale on your paper.
-Use a decent scale (e.g., 1 cm = 1 metre, 2 cm = 1 metre).
+• Use this measurement to make a scale on your paper.
+Use a decent scale, for example, 1 cm = 1 metre or 2 cm = 1 metre.
+If you use something like 1.7 cm per metre, you are just asking for a calculation headache; use 2 cm.

-Pro tip: In my experience, even experts need a few attempts.
-If you're not doing it a lot, you may need more.
-That's perfectly normal!
+Pro tip: In my experience, even experts take a few attempts.
+If you're not doing it a lot, you may need more, and that's perfectly normal.

 Conclusion